-The practice had made reasonable adjustments, including step free access and an accessible toilet for patients with access requirements.
+The practice had made reasonable adjustments, including ensuring washroom facilities were accessible, for patients with mobility requirements.
 Staff had carried out a disability access audit and had formulated an action plan to continually improve access for patients.

 Timely access to services